 HB187 would expand the rule to apply to any intersection on Route 210 in Prince George County.

 The House and Senate have approved the bill clearing the way for it to move to the governor’s desk.

 One bill moving through the House would revise rules on the use of red-light cameras in multiple Cumberland County locales.

 State law already permits 19 cities around the state and the municipalities in Union County to use the ticket tool cameras.

-Fine amounts in Hope Mills, and a handful of other localities, would be set at $100 – up from the current $75 fine.
+Fine amounts in the two towns, and in the city of Fayetteville, would be set at $100 – up from the current $75 fine.
 The remaining communities would continue to collect $75 fines.

-A slew of Texas legislators have introduced bills that addresses the use of automated enforcement throughout the state.
+A slew of Texas legislators have introduced bills this year that address the use of automated enforcement throughout the state.